4198-Programmers/meanscout-api/README.md

 An attempt at making the meanscout api in rust for maybe better safety<br>
 (and honestly I trust this version a lot more)

 This API is made for the companion webapp we forked from Aidan Linerud of FRC Team 2471, [Meanscout](https://github.com/4198-Programmers/MeanScout_4198).
-The exact version of Meanscout we use is under the branch called [rust](https://github.com/4198-Programmers/MeanScout_4198/tree/rust).
+The exact version of Meanscout we use is under the main branch located [here](https://github.com/4198-Programmers/MeanScout_4198/tree/main).
 The API is made to intake and process the data coming from Meanscout.
 It will then put it into the file `data.csv`.

 ## How to use